odioski/Brokers_app/README.md

 Those pieces are:

--Price
+Price

--Dividend (as much info that is retrievable)
+Dividend (as much info that is retrievable)

--Company description
+Company description

 It can be considered a stock picker but in my experience this data is usually sufficient enough to make a decision *as to whether to research further*.